 In spite of the ongoing global economic slowdown, the Korean economy remained relatively strong.
 From 2004 to 2010, Korea's per capita GDP (fixed on year 2000 dollar value) grew from \$13,304 to \$16,372.
-While Korea's overall GDP grew from \$639,102,209,101 to \$800,205,926,791, this includes year-to-year growth throughout the economic crises.
-The current period in Korean economic history is marked by increased global economic integration.
+While Korea's overall GDP grew from \$639,102,209,101 to \$800,205,926,791, this includes year-to-year growth throughout the economic crises.167 The current period in Korean economic history is marked by increased global economic integration.
 Korea recently completed Free Trade Agreements with both the US and the European Union.
-The two Free Trade Agreements are also coupled with an expected increasing of the Korea-China economic partnership.
-According to Cheong Young-rok and Lee Chang-kyu from the Korean Economic Institute, the Korea-China economic relationship is reaching a new phase that portends a larger intraregional dependency on the Chinese market and Chinese domestic consumption.
+The two Free Trade Agreements are also coupled with an expected increasing of the Korea-China economic Institute, the Korea-China economic relationship is reaching a new phase that portends a larger intraregional dependency on the Chinese market and Chinese domestic consumption.